paudiaz99/BinGo/README.md

 ## Synthesis

+The BinGo ASIC was synthesized using librelane, and skywater130 pdk.
 Althought the synthesized RTL netlist and the final GDS are already available inside synth directory, I encourage you to perform the synthesis yourself following these steps:

 ```bash
 cd your/path/to/librelane // Ensure that you already have librelane installed!